btihen/btihen_dev/content/posts/ruby/rails_protected_modules/index.md

 Rails with Strong Boundaries between the Modules

-This experiment was inspired from an internal Tech Talk at [Garaio REM](https://www.garaio-rem.ch) by a colleague.
+This experiment was inspired from an internal Tech Talk at [Garaio REM](https://www.garaio-rem.ch) by a colleague [Severin Räz](https://www.linkedin.com/in/severin-r%C3%A4z-567ab81b1/?originalSubdomain=ch).
 He suggested that we could be using `module` to create namespaces (to organize our code with high cohesion) and `private_constant` to enforce API boundaries (enforce low coupling).

 The example given was similar to the following: